puppetlabs/puppetlabs-peadm/documentation/backup_restore.md

 (When running the restore plan, you can use the `recovery-db` restore type to recover a failed database server (see [Recovering a broken database server in an extra-large installation](#recovering-a-broken-database-server-in-an-extra-large-installation)).)

 When backing up or restoring PE, you must use the `--targets` option to specify the hostname (FQDN) of your primary server.
+**Note**: the hostname of your primary server you are restoring to _must be equal_ to the hostname of the primary server you created the backup from.
+In other words, you can't change the hostname of your primary server during the recovery process.

 The backup file created is named `pe-backup-YYYY-MM-DDTHHMMSSZ.tar.gz` and placed by default in `/tmp`.
 To specify a different location for the backup file, you can define the `output_directory` parameter.